isciences/wsim/docs/concepts/anomaly_calculations.rst

 The plot below shows the empirical cumulative probability distribution (black marks) and the fitted theoretical distribution (orange line) for the observed values above.
 The theoretical distribution can be used to obtain the probability of observing a value less than or equal to a given observation; this is done by examining where value falls on the cumulative distribution function.
-In the example, the probability of observing 77 mm of precipitation is less than 0.85.
+In the example, the purple line shows that the probability of observing 77 mm of precipitation is less than 0.85.

 .. figure:: /_generated/anomaly_calculations_cdfs.svg
    :align: center